Fast facts

 The well-functioning payments system in Canada

 Innovation in payments technology has increased the country’s productivity and expanded the size of the Canadian economy.
-Banks in Canada are heavily invested in Payment Canada’s payment modernization project, including the Real-time Rail which will allow Canadians to make payments and receive funds in seconds every hour of every day.
-This is in addition to investments that have been made in Canada’s high-value payment system, which is the backbone of Canada’s financial market infrastructure.
+In addition to the high-value and retail batch payment systems, banks in Canada are heavily invested in Payment Canada’s payment modernization, which includes the implementation of the Real-time Rail to allow Canadians to make payments and receive funds in seconds every hour of every day.
+This is in addition to investments banks have made in Canada’s high-value payment system, which is the backbone of Canada’s financial market infrastructure.

 The expanded range of payment options offers consumers a great deal of choice in how they pay:

-• More than 99% of adult Canadians have an account with a financial institution3, so the accessibility of banking services in Canada is incredibly high.
+- More than 99 per cent of adult Canadians have an account with a financial institution3, so the accessibility of banking services in Canada is incredibly high.

 Canada benefits from a well-functioning credit card system that offers many benefits to both consumers and retailers who accept credit cards as payment.